rasheedja/simplex-method/README.md

-# linear-simplex-haskell
+# simplex-method

-`linear-simplex-haskell` is a library that implements the two-phase [simplex method](https://en.wikipedia.org/wiki/Simplex_algorithm).
+`simplex-method` is a Haskell library that implements the two-phase [simplex method](https://en.wikipedia.org/wiki/Simplex_algorithm) in exact rational arithmetic.

 ## Quick Overview

-The `Linear.Simplex` module contain both phases of the simplex method.
+The `Linear.Simplex.Simplex` module contain both phases of the simplex method.

 ### Phase One